Gogarten-Lab/CTAG-GATC-frequencies/README.md

 The script will generate several files per genome (or rather .fna file).
-These include file that give the location of each CTAG and GATC oligo "*.CTAG_GATC_location.txt", a cumulative distribution for each type "*.CTAG_GATC_cummulative.txt", the frequency of the motifs in each window "*.CTAG_GATC_window.txt", and a file containg the genome in a single line (i.e. with out returns and spaces).
+These include file that give the location of each CTAG and GATC oligo "*.CTAG_GATC_location.txt", a cumulative distribution for each type "*.CTAG_GATC_cummulative.txt", the frequency of the motifs in each window "CTAG_GATC_window.txt", and a file containg the genome in a single line (i.e. with out returns and spaces).
 The tables can be loaded into excel (for further manipulation, eg, create a rolling window), or plotted directly using gnuplot.
 The window size can be modifies in line 109 of the script.

+The script also generates a summary tab separated table ("mytable.txt") giving the total number and frequencies for each motif for each genome.